adempiere/adempiere-ui-gateway/README.md

 cd adempiere-ui-gateway/docker-compose
 ./stop-all.sh
 ```
-The file *.DOCKER_COMPOSE_FILE* - created with scipt start-all.sh - is read to get the docker compose file nedded to stop all services.
+The file *docker-compose.yml* - created with script start-all.sh - contains the services tobe stopped.
-The file *.DOCKER_COMPOSE_FILE* is deleted after stopping all services.
+The file *docker-compose.yml* is deleted after stopping all services.

 ### Delete All Docker Objects
 Sometimes, due to different reasons, you need to undo everything and start anew.